getyoti/yoti-php-sdk-sandbox/README.md

 ## Client Initialisation

-The YotiClient is the SDK entry point.
+The SandboxClient is the sandbox entry point.
 To initialise it you need to include the following snippet inside your endpoint initialisation section:

 ```php
 <?php